Muppet*Vision 3D: Main show

 Kermit then reappears.
 Fozzie returns and attempts to demonstrate his flying pie but it malfunctions and hits him in the face.
 Kermit then introduces Miss Piggy's musical rendition of "Dream a Little Dream of Me".
 Bean attempts to assist Miss Piggy by using various props to add 3D effects.
 These include bubbles blown from a bubble maker.
-To add the realism, real soap bubbles are blown from the ceiling of the theater.
+To add to the realism, real soap bubbles are blown from the ceiling of the theater.
 Miss Piggy gets annoyed and Bean then gives her a rope, explaining that it is for the water skiing finale.
-A boat pulls Miss Piggy into the pond and out of the scene.
-A frustrated Sam sends Bean away.
+A boat pulls Miss Piggy into the pond and out of the scene and a frustrated Sam sends Bean away.
 Bean then meets Waldo and together, they leave the film.
 Gonzo sees Bean and Waldo leaving and goes to find Kermit.
 Gonzo gathers Kermit and Fozzie to help him look for Bean.
-Sweetums (who is a live full-bodied Muppet) comes out into the audience to search for him having already done so on screen.
+Sweetums (who is a live full-bodied Muppet) comes out into the audience to search for him after having already done so on screen.
 With help from the audience, he finds Bean on the other side balcony, across from Statler and Waldorf.
 He explains why he ran away and agrees to stay if he can help in the finale.
 Kermit, Fozzie, and Gonzo decide to let Bean shoot off the fireworks.

 Kermit then introduces the finale with a toy soldier marching band playing patriotic music.
 During their performance, Waldo bounces on their heads and one of the tuba players gets his head stuck inside.
 Since he cannot see, he runs into people and causes them to fall down.
 Sam then tells Bean to shoot off the fireworks.
 To show off, Waldo shape shifts into a rocket and zooms around Miss Piggy, who is dressed like the Statue of Liberty, and accidentally tears off her skirt.
 Waldo then plummets into the penguin orchestra, causing smoke to rise.
-Sweetums reappears and tells Chef to stop the projector.
+Sweetums reappears out in the audience and tells Chef to stop the projector.
 He then puts out the fire with water, which infuriates the penguins and they decide to retaliate with a cannon.
 After Sweetums tells the audience to duck, the penguins fire their cannon and hit the projector.